 Dutchman wants to deploy barriers to gather, recycle Pacific plastic

-A 22-year-old Dutchman on Tuesday said it would be possible to reduce by half the millions of tonnes of plastic garbage in the Pacific by deploying floating barriers.
-Boyan Slat of the Netherlands, who started a project called The Ocean Cleanup in 2013, poses after an interview in Brussels, Belgium May 15, 2017.
+Boyan Slat of the Netherlands, who started a project called The Ocean Cleanup in 2013, poses with sunglasses made of recycled plastic in Brussels, Belgium May 15, 2017.
+Picture taken May 15, 2017.

 Discussions